webplatform/docs/guides/html_links/index.md

 attribute with a value of <code>_blank</code>.
 The fact that every modern browser comes with a pop-up blocker should give an indication of how unpopular this technique is today!

-In short, '''do not use the <code>target</code> attribute when you create links unless you really know what you are doing'''.
-It is an outdated idea anyway; today, virtually all browsers have tabbed interfaces, so users can easily open third party sites in a different tab while they stay on your site.
+In short, '''do not use the <code>target</code> attribute when you create links unless you know what you are doing'''.
+It is an outdated idea anyway; today, virtually all browsers have tabbed interfaces, so users can easily open third-party sites in a different tab without leaving your site.
 Under certain circumstances you may want to indicate the difference between external and internal links, but always leave it to the discretion of the visitor what to do with them.

-== Benefits of outbound and inbound links ==
+=== Benefits of outbound and inbound links ===

 There are several good reasons for linking to third party sites even when they are competitors.